 Student Apprenticeships in Political Science

-- Must usually be a Junior or Senior at the time of the
+- Usually will be a Junior or Senior at the time of the Apprenticeship

 - 3.0 overall grade point average

 - Must have completed two courses in Political Science

 - Apprentices are enrolled for one three-credit upper level Political Science class.

 - Students may only be enrolled as an apprentice once.

 Submit a one-page application with the following information: Name, email address, year (i.e. Junior/Senior), major, overall GPA, GPA in major, and a list of Political Science courses taken.

 A statement (one or two paragraphs) containing the following:

 - An explanation of why you are interested in an apprenticeship.